 At first, it may seem merely to be drawing connections.
 An early Michael Snow does look rather like a Paul Klee, and Lucio Fontana with his slashed canvas takes up from Joan Miró—whose work MoMA dubbed just a year ago "Painting and Anti-Painting."
 Using Alexander Calder rather than David Smith to represent sculpture as "drawing in space" may seem reasonable enough.
 Besides, if one has to skip the 1950s except for a tiny sketch by Jackson Pollock, maybe "Abstract Expressionist New York" downstairs has the rest tied up.
 Or perhaps you blinked and missed it.

 In reality, you may as well have walked into another quite different, larger, and more coherent show.
 It begins with Gego, the Venezuelan born in Germany as Gertrud Goldschmidt, and draws often on Europe, the Americas, and the Third World.
-I should have noticed a sculpture of beeswax pellets by Ranjani Shettar, an Indian artist, out front—joined later by Nasreen Mohamedi, A. Balasubramaniam, and Sheila Makhijani inside.
+I should have noticed a sculpture of beeswax pellets by Ranjani Shettar in Indian art, out front—joined later by Nasreen Mohamedi, A. Balasubramaniam, and Sheila Makhijani inside.
 It has nearly half women, in an institution blamed all the time for ignoring them.
 The first three rooms already had Lyubov Popova along with Russian Constructivism and Sophie Taeuber-Arp along with her husband, Jean (or Hans).
 Indeed, one can see them as simply a historical and conceptual preview.

 From that point on, the show is increasingly on the move, although there, too, it supplies early hints.
 Where "A Point in Space Is a Place for an Argument" in 2007 leapt directly from California Minimalism to the stillness of space, Kandinsky explains everything as motion, and Calder did introduce his mobiles.
 Man Ray merges color fields, line, and poetry as The Rope Dancer Accompanies Herself with Her Shadows.
 Earlier still, on a monitor high above, Loie Fuller presides over the first doorway like a reigning deity.
 Her turn-of-the-century dance has the flowing dress of a Greek goddess, assuming the gods worked on the side for the Folies Bergère.
 And behind every line and every instantiation of gender lie shifting physical presences.